Jixi: Geography

 It also borders Russia's Primorsky Krai to the southeast.
 The city is located within latitude 44° 51'−46° 36' N and longitude 130° 24'−133° 56' E, and has an administrative area of 22351 km2.
 Much of the prefecture area sits within the conjunction region between the Changbai Mountains and the Wanda Mountains.
 Within its borders, Lake Xingkai is the largest lake with an area of 4380 km2, while the Muling River, Songacha River and the Ussuri River are the largest rivers in the prefecture.

 Climate

 Jixi has a monsoon-influenced, humid continental climate (Köppen Dwb/Dwa), with bitter but dry winters, and warm, humid summers.
 However, due to the relative proximity to the Sea of Japan, summer is comparatively cool and refreshing while the climate here is affected and coordinated by the marine climate.
 The monthly 24-hour average temperature ranges from −16.0 °C in January to 21.7 °C in July, and the annual mean is 4.52 °C. With monthly percent possible sunshine ranging from 50% in July to 68% in February, the city receives abundant sunshine, with 2,564 hours of bright sunshine annually.
-Extreme temperatures have ranged from −34.7 °C to 37.6 °C.
+Extreme temperatures have ranged from −35.1 °C on 12 January 1951 to 37.6 °C on 24 July 1999.